-From saving space to diversifying audiences, the benefits of creating and sharing a digital archive are numerous and suitable for all varieties of archiving institutions.
+From saving space to diversifying audiences, the benefits of creating a digital art archive are numerous and suitable for all varieties of archiving institutions.
 Here are some of Navigating.art’s top reasons for digitizing archival collections.

 Librarians and archivists know what treasures their physical archives hold.
 They also know how much of their collection remains unseen.
 Digitization can help to optimize archives and bring their contents to more people.